aman-19/Movie-Mania/README.md

 A **prefix** is needed for autocomplete feature to work.
 Some *parameters* can be used to refine results, the first one obviously being the prefix while the others are : **limit** and **offset**.

  - **Url to use autocomplete -** **"http://127.0.0.1:8000/api/autocomplete?prefix=the"**
-Here, you can see a *parameter "prefix" is paased after '?'* whose value is set to *'the*.
+Here, you can see a *parameter "prefix" is paased after '?'* whose value is set to *'the'*.
 This url will provide movies matching prefix 'the', **sorted according to their ratings in descending order.**

 - **Pass 'limit' parameter -** The parameter *limit* here defines the **maximum number of movies in result matching the prefix given.** To pass multiple paramters **'&'** symbol is used.
 Example :- **"http://127.0.0.1:8000/api/autocomplete?prefix=the&limit=10"**
 This url will now provide **only 10 movies at max matching 'the' prefix with their titles.**